 - Keep an inventory list with your shade parts and check that you have ALL your parts while packing and again during the dis-assembly.

-- Bring all tools necessary for assembly and stake removal.
+- Bring all tools necessary for assembly.

 - Work gloves (the poles get hot in the sun)